Pinterest

 If any provision of this Agreement is held to be unenforceable, the enforceability of the remaining provisions shall in no way be affected or impaired thereby.
 This Agreement and any disputes arising hereunder shall be governed by the laws of State State.
 A failure by any party to exercise or to delay exercising a right or power conferred upon it in this Agreement shall not operate as a waiver of any such right or power.
 The parties represent and warrant that, on the date first written above, they are authorized to enter into this Agreement in its entirety, and duly bind their respective principals by their signatures below.

-The complete Managed Hosting Service Level Agreement - with the actual formatting and layout - is available in this Contract Pack.
+The complete Managed Hosting Service Level Agreement - with the actual formatting and layout - is available as a single template or as part of a library of related templates in a Contract Pack or the Professional Bundle.

 Alternate documents are those which may be used instead of this document depending on your situation.
-Alternate documents may be better suited for different size projects, more specialized projects, variations on rights, etc.
+Alternate documents may be better suited for projects of different sizes, more specialized projects, and variations on rights.

 Related documents may be used in conjunction with this document depending on your situation.
 Many related documents are intended for use as part of a contract management system.